Rational Emotive Behavioral Therapy (REBT)

 Origins

-Who developed REBT and when?
+Who developed Rational Emotive Behavioral Therapy (REBT) and when?

-REBT was developed by Albert Ellis in the 1950s, making it one of the first forms of cognitive behavioral therapy.
+Rational Emotive Behavioral Therapy (REBT) was developed by Albert Ellis in the 1950s, making it one of the first forms of cognitive behavioral therapy.
 Ellis created REBT after becoming dissatisfied with the passive nature of psychoanalysis, drawing inspiration from ancient Greek and Roman Stoic philosophers who emphasized the role of thoughts in emotional experiences.
-The approach suggests that our emotional responses and behaviors stem not from events themselves, but from our beliefs and interpretations about these events.

 Evidence Base

-REBT is strongly evidence-based, with decades of research supporting its efficacy.
+Rational Emotive Behavioral Therapy (REBT) is strongly evidence-based, with decades of research supporting its efficacy.
 Multiple controlled studies have demonstrated its success in treating various psychological conditions, particularly anxiety and depression.
-The approach’s structured nature has made it particularly amenable to research, allowing for clear measurement of outcomes.

 Techniques Used

-How does REBT work?
+How does Rational Emotive Behavioral Therapy (REBT) work?

-REBT operates through the ABC model: Activating event, Beliefs, and Consequences.
+Rational Emotive Behavioral Therapy (REBT) operates through the ABC model: Activating event, Beliefs, and Consequences.

 Imagine you’re giving a presentation (A), and you believe “I must perform perfectly, or I’m a complete failure” (B), which leads to severe anxiety (C).
 REBT works by helping you identify and challenge these irrational beliefs, replacing them with more rational alternatives like “I prefer to do well, but imperfection doesn’t make me a failure.”